Scientific Understanding of Consciousness

 Global mapping

-(Edelman - Remembered, 54) (Edelman; Universe of Consciousness, 96) – Global mappings are activated when the core links, through its ports, a series of unconscious routines implemented by cortical appendages.
+Global mappings are activated when the cortex links, through its ports, a series of unconscious routines implemented by cortical appendages.
 (Edelman; Universe of Consciousness, 187)

 Globus pallidus